Enforcement Action: Central Bank issues Prohibition Notice to Mr. James Cumiskey under the Fitness and Probity Regime

 4. The Central Bank acts as a gatekeeper to certain senior roles called “pre-approval controlled functions” or “PCFs” and it may assess the fitness and probity of the individuals proposed for these roles.
 Firms may not appoint individuals to these roles without the Central Bank’s approval in writing.
 We may also investigate individuals in key roles, namely those performing “controlled functions” including PCFs, if we suspect their fitness and probity to perform their role and we may prohibit them if appropriate.

 5. The Fitness and Probity regime also imposes significant obligations on Firms.
-The Central Bank issued letters to all regulated firms on 8 April 2019 and 17 November 2020, reminding them of their compliance obligations under the Fitness and Probity Regime.
+The Central Bank issued letters to all regulated firms on 8 April 2019 (PDF 308.9KB) and 17 November 2020 (PDF 153.46KB), reminding them of their compliance obligations under the Fitness and Probity Regime.
 The first letter, highlighted areas where we have detected compliance to be lacking.
 The most recent letter was issued following thematic inspections of firms which revealed common issues and shortcomings in their implementation of the Fitness and Probity Regime and set out our expectations for firms to take appropriate action to address the significant issues identified.
 We have taken enforcement action against firms, leading to monetary penalties, for failing to have proper systems and controls in compliance with the Fitness and Probity Regime.

 6. View further detail on the Fitness and Probity Regime, including the Fitness and Probity Standards.